N1khilM/Portfolio/README.md

   /styles/globals.css – Global styles and customizations.

 To make your portfolio truly your own, feel free to add new components or tweak existing ones.

-- To make your portfolio truly your own, feel free to add new components or tweak existing ones.

 ## Show Your Support